Institute of Marine Engineering, Science & Technology (IMarEST)

 Partnership Research Institute for Marine Renewable Energy (PRIMaRE)

-PRIMaRE, run within Plymouth University, is a response to the challenges facing businesses involved in marine renewable energy and in support of Wave Hub, the South West of England’s £42 million development centre for testing of wave energy device arrays.
+PRIMaRE, run within University of Plymouth, is a response to the challenges facing businesses involved in marine renewable energy and in support of Wave Hub, the South West of England’s £42 million development centre for testing of wave energy device arrays.
 The partnership has recently been extended to include Plymouth, Exeter, Bristol, Bath and Southampton universities.
 It also includes other organisations such as Plymouth Marine Laboratory, Marine Biological Association of the UK, Wave Hub and the South West Marine Energy Park.

 The project collaborates with industry to support research and development activity across a number of areas for example, design, engineering and environmental impact.